Legal Ethics Issues When an Attorney Leaves the Firm

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will prepare law firms and practitioners for legal ethics issues that arise when an attorney leaves one firm for another firm.
+This CLE course will prepare law firms and practitioners for legal ethics issues that arise when an attorney leaves one firm for another firm.
 The panel will discuss critical topics such as client communications, work-product disputes, and conflicts facing the attorney and the new firm.

 - Notice and communication